 "The underrepresentation of women, and women in technical fields, runs the gamut, so it doesn't stop when it gets to political tech — it's the same or worse," Emily Schwartz, the Vice President of Organizing at NationBuilder and one of brains behind the RFO platform, says.
 "That's what makes this interesting.
 There's been this female contingent that has been really taken on building out this database."

 Still, when it comes to campaign work in general, women don't appear to be front and center.
 "Women have largely been in the secondary and tertiary roles," Schwartz says.
 "We need more women who want to step up and become campaign managers."

 And Schwartz has a point.
-There were only two women working as campaign managers on 2016 presidential campaigns, including in the many primary campaigns: Sarah Huckabee Sanders and Kellyanne Conway, who served on Mike Huckabee and Donald Trump's campaigns, respectively.
+There were only three women working as campaign managers on 2016 presidential campaigns, including in the many primary campaigns: Sarah Huckabee Sanders, Beth Hansen, and Kellyanne Conway, who served on Mike Huckabee, John Kasich, and Donald Trump's campaigns, respectively.
 The disparity seems to carry through the top campaign staffs for most of the presidential candidates that year.
 For example, only 16 percent of Trump's top campaign staff listed were women and only 35 percent of Hillary Clinton's were, per Ballotpedia.
 (The 16-percent figure is generous; that's if you include Sanders, who joined Trump's team after Mike Huckabee's campaign ended.)
 Based on a sample of six of the primary candidates' campaign staffs, women comprised only about 23 percent of top roles.